YahooArchive/mojito/docs/dev_guide/faq/index.rst

 * :ref:`Is it possible to access headers from a Mojito application? <moj_access_headers>`
 * :ref:`Can Mojito be started with Node.js instead of using "mojito start"? <moj_node_start>`
 * :ref:`How can I improve the performance of my Mojito application? <moj_optimize_performance>`
+* :ref:`When I run 'mojito version', why is the version different than the version I installed <moj_version_conflict>`

 Mojits
 ------